-Are you feeling stuck and not really inspired about life even though you are crazy busy with many responsibilities?
+Are you feeling stuck and not really inspired about life?

 What you are telling yourself matters!
 Your inner critic may need a new job.